 team on the road is something that every fan needs to do sooner or later.

 Washington Redskins History

-was originally founded in 1932 as the Boston Braves.
+tradition that dates back generations.
 The team changed their name to the Redskins the following year and moved to Washington

 D.C. in 1937, and fans in the nation's capital have been rooting for this team ever since.
 The Redskins have won three Super

 Bowls, with the championships coming in 1982, 1987 and 1991.
 Though it's been a little while since they've contended for the

 ultimate prize, they have an exciting nucleus that has had fans buzzing in a big way over the last couple of seasons, and